Error estimates and adaptivity for a least-squares method applied to the Monge-Amp\`ere equation: Numerical results

 \section{Numerical results}

-We start the numerical results by testing \Cref{sec:biharmonic} on a biharmonic problem alone.
-Afterwards, we validate the framework introduced in \Cref{sec:biharmonic,sec:hessian} by testing its performance for the Monge-Amp\`ere equation.
-In particular, we examine whether the \textit{a priori} and \textit{a posteriori} convergence rates established for the biharmonic problem \eqref{eq:biharmonic} (see \Cref{lemma:apriori,lemma:aposteriori}) carry over to this iterative algorithm.
-To this end, we run five experiments: three with solutions $u\in C^{\infty}(\Omega)$ (within the method’s regularity assumptions) and two with solutions $u\notin H^2(\Omega)$ (to probe robustness beyond the theory).
-We also evaluate the adaptive refinement driven by the estimator from \Cref{lemma:aposteriori} (in \Cref{ssec:adapt}).
-All triangulations (and their adaptive refinements) are generated with \texttt{bl2d} \cite{bl2d}, and \Cref{fig:mesh} shows a typical mesh used before adaptation.
-Throughout all the numerical experiments, the nonlinear solver for \eqref{eq:firstmin} uses the $Qmin$ algorithm described in \Cref{ssec:nonlinear}, which converges in $3-5$ iterations.
+We begin by validating our estimates on an independent biharmonic problem only, as in \Cref{sec:biharmonic}.
+Then, we validate the full framework of \Cref{sec:biharmonic,sec:hessian} on several test cases for the Monge-Amp\`ere equation, and we examine whether the \emph{a priori} and \emph{a posteriori} convergence rates from \eqref{eq:biharmonic} (see \Cref{lemma:apriori,lemma:aposteriori}) extend to the iterative algorithm.
+Four experiments are performed: two within the regularity assumptions, with $u\in C^{\infty}(\Omega)$, and two cases are testing robustness, with $u\notin H^2(\Omega)$.
+We also assess adaptive refinement driven by the estimator in \Cref{lemma:aposteriori} in \Cref{ssec:adapt}.
+All meshes are generated with \texttt{bl2d} \cite{bl2d}; \Cref{fig:mesh} shows a typical pre-adaptation mesh.
+Throughout all the experiments, the nonlinear solver for \eqref{eq:firstmin} uses the $Qmin$ algorithm from \Cref{ssec:nonlinear}, converging in $3$–$5$ iterations.